 - You’ll never make new friends from inside your home, so get out there!
 Getting out of the house is the most crucial, pivotal step in turning a boring holiday into a fun, productive one.

 Throw a party

 Having a party is a great way to have fun.
 You can invite your friends and have a fiesta themed on the weather.
 If it’s sunny, have it beach themed.
 If it’s cold, you and your friends can stay inside and have a nice cup of cocoa.

 Use your free time to dive into the creative pursuit of your choice.
 If you are interested in music, then try making some new music.
 If you love writing, then try making an article on WikiHow!
 The possibilities are endless.

 - Try such artistic endeavors as clay modelling, or a collage, or even start decorating your room.
 Choose things that let you express your mind.

-If you’re saving up for something but can’t be bothered to wait, set up a stall outside your house.
+If you’re saving up for SOMETHING but can’t bother to wait, set up a stall outside your house.
 It’s the easiest thing to do – get some old toys and make some food, and you’re done.
 If it doesn’t go that well, at least you had fun trying and you’ve tidied out the old things to make way for the new.
 Check with your local council to make sure you are allowed to do this.

 Get chores and tasks out of the way

 The holidays are one of the few times each year when most people have lots of free time.
 If you have no pressing commitments with family or friends, consider using your time to finish duties that you’ve been putting off for a long time.
 For instance, if you’ve neglected cleaning your room for ages, devote your entire afternoon to doing so.
 Other good ideas include filing your taxes, running errands, paying bills, re-organizing your closet, and servicing your car.

 What better to get you in the holiday spirit than baking a pie?
 Your home will be filled with a delicious aroma and you’ll have a great gift to take to a holiday party or share with any house guests that stop by.